simon-frankau/keyboard-build/README.md

 The other thing I learnt is that you can take four straight pieces of wood together and get something non-planar as a result.
 Argh.
 A keyboard that wobbles.
-FIXME.
+So, in between the wooden frame and the base, I added a shim to correct the wobble.
+Super ugly.

 To put it together, I used appropriate glue.
-The keyboard top (screwed into place) and bottom (a metal sheet covered in baize to make it rest nicely on the work top, put in place with FIXME) do the real job of holding it together.
+The keyboard top (screwed into place) and bottom (a metal sheet covered in baize to make it rest nicely on the work top, held in place with nail) do the real job of holding it together.

+The case is clearly the weakest link, something I'm not terribly proud of, but I don't have the time (or energy!) to really make it lovely.

 USB Socket
 ----------